T-cell surface glycoprotein CD3 zeta chain

 T-cell surface glycoprotein CD3 zeta chain also known as T-cell receptor T3 zeta chain or CD247 (Cluster of Differentiation 247) is a protein that in humans is encoded by the CD247 gene.

 Some older literature mention a similar protein called "CD3 eta" in mice.
 It is now understood to be an isoform differing in the last exon.

-Genomics
+Gene

 The gene is located on the long arm of chromosome 1 at location 1q22-q25 on the Crick (negative) strand.
 The encoded protein is 164 amino acids long with a predicted weight of 18.696 kiloDaltons.